pingcap/docs-cn/character-set-and-collation.md

 ### Old framework for collations

 Before v4.0, you can specify most of the MySQL collations in TiDB, and these collations are processed according to the default collations, which means that the byte order determines the character order.
-Different from MySQL, TiDB deletes the space at the end of the character according to the `PADDING` attribute of the collation before comparing characters, which causes the following behavior differences:
+Different from MySQL, TiDB does not handle the trailing spaces of a character, which causes the following behavior differences:

 {{< copyable "sql" >}}